It can be tough to stay connected as a remote team. While we love the benefits of working wherever you want, it can also be difficult at times.

 I’ve used it to discuss mockups/designs.
 You can also record company/team meetings for people who may be unavailable.
 It’s also a fantastic tool for remote user-testing sessions, as you can instantly share the results with your team.

-As an alternative, check out Loom.
+As an alternative, check out Loom, it's easier to use but not as fully-featured.

 If you’re an engineer (or write code), we recommend Github.
 Github allows engineering teams to remotely collaborate around code in an organized way.